Code-lab-web/js-project-recipe-library/README.md

 # The AI Act
 # A/RES/217(III)
 # A/RES/70/1
+# EAA
+# WCAG
-# Copyright Special Garden Group
+Copyright Special Garden Group
 # js-project-recipe-library